Vydia/gourami/README.md

 ### A Typical Gourami::Form will

- - list a set of attributes
+ - Define some attributes
- - validate user input
+ - Validate user input
- - perform an action
+ - Perform an action

 ```ruby
 class TypicalForm < Gourami::Form